Ghanaian's 1991 arson death in Germany branded far-right crime | DW | 28.01.2021

 "Major indications" of far-right crime had emerged, German prosecutors said Thursday, amid a renewed police probe into the 1991 fatal arson attack at Saarlouis in Germany's western state of Saarland.

-Samuel Yeboah, then 27 and who slept on the top floor of a former guest house converted into an asylum-seekers' hostel, died from burns suffered in the fire while 22 others fled, some injured.
+Samuel Yeboah, then 27, was sleeping on the top floor of a former guest house converted into an asylum-seekers' hostel when he died from burns suffered in the fire while 22 others fled.

 A spokesman for Federal Prosecutors' Office based in Karlsruhe said Thursday that investigators had searched the home and workplace of a 49-year-old suspect from Saarlouis, described by German media as a far-right extremist.